Lakshma12/jenkins-docker/README.md

 # Step3:
 - Clones the code from GitHub.
 - Builds a Docker image using the Dockerfile in the repository.
--mPushes the Docker image to DockerHub
+- Pushes the Docker image to DockerHub.